-3.3 Search effort and sightings
+Search effort and sightings

 A summary of the total search effort and SBT sightings made in each survey year is given in Table 2.
 All of the values are based on raw data, which have not been corrected for environmental factors or observer effects.
 This table, and all summary information and results presented in this report, include only the data outlined in the previous section as being appropriate for analysis.
 Recall that we are omitting schools comprised of fish less than <8 kg on average.
-Also note that the summary statistics include data from all flights, some of which had only one observer in 2010 and all of which had only one observer in 2011 and 2012 (with the exception of one flight in 2012).
+Also note that the summary statistics include data from all flights, some of which had only one observer in 2010 and all of which had only one observer in 2011 to 2013 (with the exception of two flights in 2012 and four flights in 2013).

-The total distance searched in 2012 was similar to the previous two years.
-The raw sightings rate (number of sightings per 100 nm) was by far the lowest of any survey year; however, the mean sighting size was close to average so that the biomass per nm ended up being just slightly higher than the 1999 low (Table 2, Figure 2).
-It is important to keep in mind that the statistics for 2010-2012 include data from flights with only one observer, so caution must be used in comparing them directly with previous years.
+The total distance searched in 2013 was the highest since 1995 due to the continued (since 2010) availability of two survey planes and reasonably good flying conditions.
+The raw sightings rate (number of sightings per 100 nm) was close to average and much higher than last year, which was one of the worst years on record (Table 2), whereas the biomass per nm was higher than average since the average size of sightings was larger than average (Table 2, Figure 2).
+It is important to keep in mind that the statistics for 2010-2013 include data from flights with only one observer, so caution must be used in comparing them directly with previous years for which all flights had two observers.

-Most sightings in 2012 were made in the eastern half of the survey area, which is consistent with the past few years, but the number of sightings is too low to draw any conclusions (Figure 3).
+Most sightings in 2013 were made in the eastern half of the survey area, which is consistent with the past few years; however, unlike the past few years and more similar to the early survey years, the majority of sightings were made inshore (Figure 3).